mainini/webidp/README.md

 Configuration
 -------------
-*WebIDP* is configured using the configuration file config.json in the config-directory.
-The file has to be in JSON syntax, a minimal example is provided.
+*WebIDP* is configured using the configuration file `config.json` in the `config`-folder The file has to be in JSON syntax, a minimal example is provided.
 Additionally, the following options can be specified:

 * **server** Configuration for the server itself